Morgan Stanley seeks TRO against top producer who joined Raymond James

 "These were not solely Mr. Kleinertz's clients; they were joint clients.
 As such, the Advisors had every right to make announcement calls to these clients," wrote Stief, who did not respond to requests for comment.

-Many wealth management firms allow departing advisers to export clients' names, addresses, phone numbers, e-mail addresses and account titles under an industry-spanning legal pact known as the broker protocol.
+Many wealth management firms allow departing advisors to export clients' names, addresses, phone numbers, e-mail addresses and account titles under an industry-spanning legal pact known as the broker protocol.
 Morgan Stanley left the protocol in 2017, followed soon afterward by UBS and Citi.

 But belonging to the protocol is no guarantee against lawsuits.
-Ameriprise has taken its fellow protocol member LPL Financial to court on numerous occasions in recent months over alleged misappropriations of confidential client information by departing advisers.
+Ameriprise has taken its fellow protocol member LPL Financial to court on numerous occasions in recent months over alleged misappropriations of confidential client information by departing advisors.

 In its suit, Morgan Stanley argues Takahashi violated his employment contract by leaving with customer information and then reaching out to those clients, and that he breached his duty of loyalty to the firm.
 The firm seeks a temporary restraining order requiring Takahashi to cease soliciting Morgan Stanley clients and return any confidential data he and his team might have taken.
 If granted, the order also would allow for an expedited request for a permanent injunction from a FINRA arbitration panel.